 - There’s a knack to the touch controls

 A lot of people will tell you to buy Bose if you want a noise-cancelling headphone.
 We would have too, until the Sony MDR-1000X came along – and the successors are even better.
 Meet the Sony WH-1000XM2, our current favourite all-round pair of headphones.

 These wireless active noise-cancellation headphones can zap noise just as well as the Bose QuietComfort 35 II, but have a more dynamic sound, and extra features too.
 These include NFC, gestures that let you control your music with a flick on one of the earcups and a quick monitoring mode that lets you hear what’s going on around you.

-They don’t blip and splutter like some cheaper wireless headphones and the battery lasts for up to 20 hours.
+They don’t blip and splutter like some budget wireless headphones and the battery lasts for up to 20 hours.
 You may think ANC headphones like the Sony WH-1000XM2 are just for frequent flyers, but we found they make our journey to work much more bearable too.
-They’re not cheap, but are worth every penny.

 Sennheiser HD 800